KhanhRomVN/DevTool/README.md

-# Auto-Commit Tool
+# Developer Tool

 A command-line tool that automatically generates meaningful commit messages using Google's Gemini AI and handles git commits and pushes.
-It also includes automatic code review capabilities.
+It also includes automatic code review capabilities and Flutter development tools.

 ## Features